resflat

 Automobiles and other vehicles which must be licensed in Arkansas include automobiles, pickups, vans and other passenger vehicles; trucks and other non-passenger vehicles; boats and watercraft, motors, and trailers; motor homes, travel trailers, and other recreational vehicles; motorcycles, atvs, and similar vehicles; and aircraft.
 Those owned by private citizens are Individual Personal Property, those in income producing uses are Commercial Personal Property.

 Farm equipment includes not only tractors but also the wide variety of implements and equipment used in farm production.
 Mobile irrigation equipment should also be assessed as personal property.
-This type of personal property can be considered Individual Personal Property or Commercial Personal Property depending on use.
+This type of personal property can be considered Individual Personal Property or Commercial Personal Property Property depending on use.

 Heavy equipment is considered Commercial Personal Property and includes the various types of vehicles and equipment used in construction, logging, and other similar commercial pursuits.